dustywusty/dusty.wtf/content/posts/amsat-adventures-pt1/index.md

 Enter [Satran!](https://satran.danaco.se/specifications/) -- a completed open source project doing everything we want.

-It looks like a kit that they once sold (as of this writing they no longer did) and they provide all the 3d model files, BOMs, PCBs, everything you need to make your own.
-And other cool folks put together [vendor spreadsheets](https://docs.google.com/spreadsheets/d/ t1tgL_Klc7qYQEB_H5mjExTGCIgY_hv1UHhMzeUf3lJTk/edit?gid=0#gid) to source parts online
+It looks like a kit that they once sold, but they provide all the 3d model files, BOMs, PCBs, everything you need to make your own.
+And other cool folks put together [vendor spreadsheets](https://docs.google.com/spreadsheets/d/t1tgL_Klc7qYQEB_H5mjExTGCIgY_hv1UHhMzeUf3lJTk/edit?gid=0#gid) to source the parts online

 Here is my progress w/ the 3d printed parts, basically the only thing I can do for right now.
 Next steps?
-I've ordered the PCBs, aluminum pieces, and electronic components.I should have everything in 2-3 weeks. 🤞🤞🤞🤞
+I've ordered the PCBs, aluminum pieces, and electronic components.
+I should have everything in 2-3 weeks. 🤞🤞🤞🤞

 # 3d Printing